Queen awarded Canterbury Cross by archbishop for ‘unstinting’ service to church

 The Queen has been presented in person with a special Canterbury Cross for her “unstinting service” to the Church of England over the last 70 years.

-The 96-year-old head of state held a face-to-face audience with the Archbishop of Canterbury at Windsor Castle on Tuesday afternoon.
+The 96-year-old head of state held a face-to-face audience with the Archbishop of Canterbury at Windsor Castle on Tuesday.

 The Most Rev Justin Welby gave the Queen the small silver cross, inspired by a 9th century Saxon brooch and incorporating a triquetra pattern, as a “heartfelt symbol” of the church’s “love, loyalty and affection”.